plusplusjiajia/directory-kerby/README.md

   replication and reliability.
 Zookeeper backend would be a good choice for high reliability, high performance and high scalability requirement and scenarios.
 - LdapIdentityBackend.
   - The Ldap server can be standalone or embedded using ApacheDS server as the backend.
 It is used when there is exist ldap server.
+- MavibotBackend.
+  - A backend based on Apache Mavibot(an MVCC BTree library).

 ### Network Support
 - Include UDP and TCP transport.